gusmarlaj/BehavioralAnalyst/README.md

 <a href="https://medium.com/@natturaminds/"><img align="left" src="https://raw.githubusercontent.com/yushi1007/yushi1007/main/images/medium.svg" alt="Yu Shi | Medium" width="21px"/></a>
 </br>

-- 💬 If you have any question/feedback, please do not hesitate to reach out to me!
+- 💬 If you have any questions or feedback, please feel free to reach out to me!

 ## 🔭 I'm currently working on

-- Fatigue and Sleep research (Working on it soon...)
+    - Conducting a research in the field of Fatigue and Sleep (Stay tuned for updates...)
-- Kaggle and udemy projects
+    - Engaging in Kaggle and Udemy projects to improve my analytical skills
-- My own projects
+    - Pursuing personal projects that push the boundaries of innovation
-- My next blog
+    - Crafting my next enlightening blog post
-- My python and machine learning skills
+    - Sharpening my expertise in Python and machine learning techniques

 ## 🌱 I'm currently learning

 - 📱
-- R
-- Python and machine learning
+- Python and machine learning: Advancing my proficiency in advanced algorithms and predictive modeling.
-- SQL
-- Statistical Methods
-- SPSS, Power BI, Tableau.

 ## 💼 Technical Skills